bspatafora/bspatafora.github.io/_posts/2015-01-16-keeping-code-quality-high-on-a-real-project.markdown

 date:   2015-01-16
 ---

-I joined the Thrill Jockey team a few weeks ago.
+I joined a client project team a few weeks ago.
 It’s my first time doing client work, and also the the first time I’ve worked on a (non-trivial) project that I didn’t start myself.
 Though I joined the project after spending months developing my knowledge of and experience in the coding techniques that 8th Light espouses, I feel like I’ve been treading on relatively new territory in having to work with code I didn’t write.

 ## Staying humble